History of Luis Díaz (racing driver) in Timeline

 In 2004, Luis Diaz made his sports car racing debut, teaming with Jimmy Morales in a Lexus-Riley Daytona Prototype for Chip Ganassi Racing in the Rolex Sports Car Series.

-In 2005, Luis Diaz moved to the team’s No. 01 entry with Scott Pruett, earning three wins, eight podium finishes and four poles en route to a runner-up finish in the Daytona Prototype drivers championship.
+In 2005, Luis Díaz moved to the team’s No. 01 entry with Scott Pruett, earning three wins, eight podium finishes and four poles en route to a runner-up finish in the Daytona Prototype drivers championship.

-2006: Second Runner-Up Finish and Teams Championship
+2006: Second Runner-up Finish and Team Championship Lead

-In 2006, Luis Diaz repeated the runner-up feat again and helped lead Ganassi to the teams championship.
+In 2006, Luis Díaz repeated his runner-up finish in the Daytona Prototype drivers championship and helped lead Ganassi to the teams championship.

 2007: American Le Mans Series Debut